Accessible Healthcare Documents and Why They MatterPublished on

 Healthcare documents and accessibility guidelines

 Accessibility isn’t just a patient experience issue.
-Hospitals and healthcare organizations must follow the guidelines set forth in Section 508 of the American Disabilities Act and Web Content Accessibility Guidelines (WCAG) 2.0 AA.
+Hospitals and healthcare organizations must follow the guidelines set forth in Section 508 of the American Disabilities Act and Web Content Accessibility Guidelines (WCAG).
 What kinds of documents need to be accessible?

 - Evidence of Coverage (EOC)

 - Provider directories